 It is encouraged that you meet with a Counselor in Student Financial services to discuss how your aid will apply to your international program.
 Schedule an appointment by calling (206) 220-8020.
 Make sure to bring your program’s Estimate Budget and Cost Comparison Worksheets to the meeting!

-Check your SUonline Invoice and refer to the post-acceptance agreement for more details, located in Horizons in your online application.
+Check your MySeattleU Invoice and refer to the post-acceptance agreement for more details.

 This event will address strategies to stay healthy and safe while abroad, cultural immersion, academic expectations, etc. This will also be a time for you to connect with other students studying abroad and ask questions to better prepare yourself for departure.